FourierFlows/FourierFlows.jl/docs/src/aliasing.md

 compute will be indistinguishable from ``\frac1{2} \cos(2x) + \frac1{2} \cos(4x)``!

-To avoid aliasing errors we either *(i)* discard some of the wavenumber components in Fourier space from our fields before we tranform to physical space, or *(ii)* pad our fields with Fourier components with zero power that correspond to higher wavenumbers than those resolved by the grid before transforming to physical space.
+To avoid aliasing errors we either *(i)* discard some of the wavenumber components in Fourier space from our fields before we transform to physical space, or *(ii)* pad our fields with Fourier components with zero power that correspond to higher wavenumbers than those resolved by the grid before transforming to physical space.
 This way, the aliasing errors, which will involve the higher wavenumbers, will be either *(i)* zero-ed out or *(ii)* only come about for wavenumbers